PNB decides to honour Rs 6,500 cr worth LoUs to 7 lenders

 It further said that "the board is taking every possible step to restore morale, motivation and pride back to all its 70,000 employees".

-The bank is not afraid of taking tough action where required, it said, adding that it is committed to building a strong partnership for customer service and excellence.
+The bank is not afraid of taking tough action where required, it said, adding that it is committed to building a strong partnership with customer service and excellence.

 OneIndia News